Savitri

 comes one who cleaves through those who would hurt us,

-like a battle-axe he cleaves through those who would hurt
+110like a battle-axe he cleaves through those who would hurt

 us, he in whose shock even that which is strong falls asunder,

-115even what is firmly fixed falls like trees; overwhelming with
+even what is firmly fixed falls like trees; overwhelming with

 his force he toils on and goes not back, like warriors with